Health and Wellness

 Employees needing accommodations for special circumstances should work with their supervisors or contact Human Resources.

 Quarantine and Isolation

-UT community members who test positive or have been identified as high risk because of exposure will be expected to self-isolate or quarantine, as directed by health care professionals.
+UT community members who test positive will be expected to self-isolate or quarantine, as directed by health care professionals.